ktomkins1/NCAP-SDK/README.rst

 bit more locked in we'll add the python dev environment and a getting started tutorial for other folks on the project.

-I'm on Windows, please, God, help.
+Platform Specific Notes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If anything comes up that requires a workaround on Windows boxes, we'll
+If anything comes up that requires a workaround on specific platforms, we'll
 try to document it here at first.
-Supposedly vagrant-hostmanager has
-support for Windows hosts as well, so maybe this section will be pretty
-sparse after all :).

-**Note 1:** You'll want to run all of this stuff from an elevated
+**Note 1:** On Windows, you'll want to run all of the vagrant stuff from an
-command prompt.
-I'm assuming/hoping this is enough for the OS to let the
+elevated command prompt.
+I'm assuming/hoping this is enough for the OS to
-scripts edit the hosts file without a fuss.
+let the scripts edit the hosts file without a fuss.

 Credits